devheaven-platform/infrastructure/README.md

 # Infrastructure
 This repository contains the configuration files for the production &amp; test environment.
 The platform is deployed on a kubernetes cluster.
 The cluster is running on a vsphere appliance provided by fontys.
+Each node in the cluster uses the CentOS operating system.
+Credentials for the vsphere appliance and the individual nodes can be found in the Google Drive for this project.

 # Cluster Requirements
 ```